sse-secure-systems/connaisseur/setup/README.md

 Two further specialized guides exist:
 1. **Local setup ([Minikube](https://github.com/kubernetes/minikube) & [Harbor](https://github.com/goharbor/harbor))**: Connaisseur can be run completely locally with a minikube instance paired with a local Harbor installation that combines registry and notary servers.
 This setup is a bit more cumbersome since it does not use existing public infrastructure such as PKI.
 However, it is entirely based on open-source solutions, does not require continuous access to the internet and you control every part of the installation.
 This makes it specifically suited e.g. for security researchers and users interested in the inner workings of DCT and Connaisseur.
 Head over to [the respective README](local/README.md) to try it out.
-2. TODO: **[Azure Kubernetes Services](https://docs.microsoft.com/en-us/azure/aks/) with [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/)**: Microsoft Azure is currently the only one of the big cloud providers with a managed Kubernetes and container registry that supports DCT.
+2. **[Azure Kubernetes Services](https://docs.microsoft.com/en-us/azure/aks/) with [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/)**: Microsoft Azure is currently the only one of the big cloud providers with a managed Kubernetes and container registry that supports DCT.
+If you want to set up Connaisseur with ACR, head over to [the specialized setup guide](acr/README.md).

 ## Requirements